aecsocket/octs/README.md

 fn handle_packet(mut buf: octs::Bytes) -> Result<(), octs::BufTooShort> {
     //                    ^^^^^^^^^^^                ^^^^^^^^^^^^^^^^^
-    //                    |                          | the main error type you'll deal with
+    //                    |                      the main error type |
     //                    | `octs` re-exports the core `bytes` types

     let packet_id = buf.read::<u16>()?;
     let timestamp = buf.read::<u64>()?;
-    //                               ^
-    //                               | just use `?` for error handling,
+    // just use ? for error handling ^
-    //                               | no panics!
+    //                    no panics! |

     let body = match buf.read::<PacketBody>() {
         //               ^^^^^^^^^^^^^^^^^^
         //               | `read` your own types in directly -
         //               | they are just as important as `u8` or `u16`
-        // and if you need some custom error handling apart from "buffer too
+        // and if you need some custom error handling
+        // outside of "buffer too short",
-        // short", we've got you covered:
+        // we've got you covered
         Ok(body) => body,
         Err(octs::BufTooShortOr::TooShort) => return Err(octs::BufTooShort),
         Err(octs::BufTooShortOr::Or(err)) => {